Maelstrom8/Malignance/README.md

 ## Save Files

 ### **Save Files for this game are not specific to this modlist.
-If you have a current save, you will load into it be - whether or not you have mods.
+If you have a current save, you will load into it, whether or not you have mods.
 This modlist is designed for a new save**

 Due to my sheer inexperience of playing with mods, I do not know what happens if you load into an existing game with these mods.
 Back your save up if you already have one prior to using this list.

 ---

+## ENB

+The only preset I honestly liked for DD:DA was Rudy, but it's for ENBSeries v0.300.
+The newest version of ENBSeries is v0.476 which I included with the list.

+I have included Rudy's ENB but it lacks some features that v0.476 has.
+I'm not experienced in the matter so it may be not work.
+Feel free make your own, or wait until I actually feel like doing so.

 ### Launching Ascalon

+This is assuming you didn't touch anything or you know what you're doing if you changed anything.

 1. Launch the copy of Mod Organizer 2 found inside your Ascalon folder.
 2. In the top-right corner of Mod Organizer, you’ll see a large dropdown menu.
 Dragon's Dogma should be automatically selected.
 If it is not, select it.
 3. Click the large Run button.
 4. This is how you launch the modlist, don't launch it through Steam.
+5. The game will appear to be stuck for up to a minute, let it load.. that's ENB loading.

 ---

-### Bugs / Install Help

-See the relevant channel on the Waking Dreams Discord

 ### Thanks/Credits